-- Differences in opportunity cost and comparative advantage create the gains from trade. - When each country specializes in the good(s) in which it has a comparative advantage, total production in all countries is higher, the world's "economic pie" is bigger, and all countries can gain from trade. - The same applies to individual producers (like the farmer and the rancher) specializing in different goods and trading with each other.
+- Gains from trade arise from comparative advantage (differences in opportunity costs). - When each country specializes in the good(s) in which it has a comparative advantage, total production in all countries is higher, the world's "economic pie" is bigger, and all countries can gain from trade. - The same applies to individual producers (like the farmer and the rancher) specializing in different goods and trading with each other.

-ACTIVE LEARNING 4:

-Absolute & comparative advantage
+ACTIVE LEARNING 4 Absolute & comparative advantage

-Argentina and Brazil each have 10,000 hours of labor per month, and the following technologies:
+Argentina and Brazil each have 10,000 hours of labor per month.

-Argentina
+In Argentina,

-- producing one pound coffee requires 2 hours - producing one bottle wine requires 4 hours
+- producing one pound coffee requires 2 hours

-Brazil
+producing one bottle wine requires 4 hours

+- In Brazil.

-- producing one pound coffee requires 1 hour - producing one bottle wine requires 5 hours
+- producing one pound coffee requires 1 hour

+producing one bottle wine requires 5 hours

-Which country has an absolute advantage in the production of coffee?
+Which country has an absolute advantage in the

+production of coffee?
 Which country has a comparative advantage in the production of wine?

-ACTIVE LEARNING 4:
+ACTIVE LEARNING 4